How Long Should I Bike for a Good Workout

 2. Improves Heart Health

-• Reduce your risk of heart disease and stroke
+• Lower your chances of having a stroke or heart disease

 3. Tones and Strengthens Muscles

-Biking works your legs, hips, glutes, and even your core.
-Over time, it helps tone and strengthen these muscles without putting too much stress on your joints.
+Biking works out your legs, hips, glutes, and even your core.
+Over time, it helps these muscles get stronger and more toned without putting too much stress on your joints.

 4. Boosts Mental Health